heyjaywilson/taskList/Readme.md

 ## 3.2 Adding the task to our CoreData

-First, we need to add a button so that when the user is done typing they can then add the task to their list.
+First, we need to add a button so that when the user is done typing, they can then add the task to their list.

 To do this, we are going to wrap `TextField` in an `HStack` and then add a `Button()`.
 When adding the button, the action should be `self.addTask()` and label in the button should be `Text("Add Task)`.